natefoo/slurm-drmaa/README.md

   integer: [0-9]+
 ```

 Native specification
 --------------------

-DRMAA interface allows to pass DRM dependent job submission options.
-Those options may be specified directly by setting `drmaa_native_specification` job template attribute or indirectly by the `drmaa_job_category` job template attribute.
+The DRMAA interface allows passing DRM-dependent job submission options.
+Those options may be specified directly by setting the `drmaa_native_specification` job template attribute or indirectly by the `drmaa_job_category` job template attribute.
 The legal format of the native options looks like:

 ```
   -A My_job_name -s -N 1-10